Ice Core Dating

 1. Known Historical Events

-The ice contains clear markers from events we know happened in specific years:
+The ice contains markers from events we know happened in specific years:

 2. Multiple Independent Ice Cores